Tucson to lean on voters, uncertain federal grants in new roadwork funding plan

 Tucson has already received about $6 million in HURF funds during each of the past two years.
 That amount is expected to jump up to $11 million annually after 2023, creating some extra money for Move Tucson.

-The city council also pulled $14 million from Tucson's general fund to put towards road repair recently, something that hasn’t been done historically because money for road work has come mainly through sales tax revenue or grant funds.
+The City Council also pulled $14 million from Tucson’s general fund to put toward road repair recently, something that has not been done historically because money for road work has come mainly through sales tax revenue or grant funds.

 Ortega expects the city to continue spending general fund money on road work for at least the next five years, though it may extend beyond that if it’s still an affordable option.